dheepakg/dheepakg.github.io/content/Notes/Atomic-habits.md

 #### Problem 1: Winners are losers have the same goals

 - The goal had always been there.
-It was only when they implemented a system of continuous small improvements that they achieve a different outcome .
+It was only when they implemented a system of continuous small improvements that they achieve a different outcome.

 #### Problem 2: Achieving a goal is only a momentary change